The new year brings forth another settlement action for violating the HIPAA Privacy Rule's Right of Access Initiative.

 These alleged violations came from two complaints filed against Banner Health ACE entities:

-- A request for an individual's medical records that took over a year to be received, the first request being made December 2017 and received May 2018.
+- A request for an individual's medical records took over a year to be received, the first request being made in December 2017 and received in May 2018.